 Colors begin to change as the calendar flips its page to September.
 The leaves are beautiful all month long, usually peaking during the last two weeks of September.
 That’s nearly two weeks ahead of the White Mountains and the rest of the state.

 Moose begin their ‘rut’ in early to mid-September.
 This is the best time to see the bulls with their antlers at their season’s fullest growth.
-Moose regrow their antlers each year to impress the lady moose.
+Moose regrow their antlers each year.
 Large bull moose are often seen in September!

 September is a great time to visit and see our magnificent fall colors!
 The best part?
 Our rates do not go up for foliage season!
 We keep our same great rates whether the leaves are green or red!